 - Once done, receive the stock for cooking the curry.

-- Heat Mustard Oil in a pan and fry the muithas till those turn golden brown.
+- Heat Mustard Oil in a pan and fry the muithas till they turn golden brown.

 - Strain from the oil.

 - I use 2 Tbsp.
-Mustard Oil that has been used for frying to make the curry for added flavor.
+Mustard oil is used for frying to make the curry for added flavor.

 - Check below for frying the potatoes.*